 Dear Andrew Young School Honors Students, Families and Friends,

-After two full years unlike any other, we are all thrilled to recognize you for your excellence during our annual Honors Day celebration – the highlight of our academic year.
-We expect that every one of you will have an impact on our larger world, we are certain, and we couldn’t be more proud of you.
+We are all thrilled to recognize you for your excellence during our annual Honors Day celebration — the highlight of our academic year.
+Each and every one of you will have an impact on our larger world, we are certain, and we couldn’t be more proud of you.

 Andrew Young School of Policy Studies Awards